wp-plugins/gp-hub-driver-widget/readme.txt

 Not yet, but if you're really keen to show one, get in touch and I'll see what I can do.

+= Can I show other drivers from other Series =

+Not yet, but GP Hub covers Indycar, GP2, GP3, FR3.5 and Formule 3 so if you're keen for someone from there I'll develop the plugin further.

 == Screenshots ==

 1. Example of the widget placed in the sidebar